Healthy Populations and Communities: In Depth

 Individuals put themselves—and their communities—at risk when they decide not to vaccinate themselves or their children.

 "There can be no physical health without mental health," the World Health Organization says.
 People with poor mental health are more likely to have chronic physical conditions—and people with chronic physical conditions risk developing poor mental health.
-For example, we have already mentioned that depression can affect the age at which youths begin drinking, that antidepressants can help those with HIV, and that having an urban park nearby has psychological benefits.

 While mental health issues can strike at any age, assisting young people with their psychological problems can help them avoid many behaviors with potentially long-lasting consequences like dropping out of school, abusing drugs, and earning less money over a lifetime.
 Helping youths avoid these pitfalls is a key part of RAND's work with the California Mental Health Services Authority (CalMHSA).
 This coalition of California county governments is investing in prevention and early intervention programs specifically targeting the mental health and wellbeing of students in the state's public colleges and community colleges as part of a larger project with RAND.